Al Madam Abandoned Village

 How to Get There Without Breaking a Sweat

-Captain Dunes lets you sit back and relax; we handle the desert ride, timing, and exploration so you can focus on enjoying the scenery.
+Captain Dunes lets you sit back and relax; we handle the desert ride, timing, and exploration - similar to our Moreeb Dune Desert Safari experiences - so you can focus on enjoying the scenery.

 How Captain Dunes Makes It Better